top of page

 Does he speak German?
 Do they speak Italian?

-There are a few rules surrounding the present simple.
-Curious about how many you have remembered?
+Curious to see how many you have remembered?
 Take this little quiz to find out:

 Which sentences are correct?